How to File Income Tax Return Without Form 16 in 2025

 Use bank statements, insurance receipts, and investment proofs to calculate eligible deductions.

-Step 5: Compute Your Taxable Income
+Step 5: Calculate Total Taxable Income

-Step 6: File ITR
+Step 7: File Your ITR Online

 Conclusion